for Implants & Cosmetic Dentistry Procedures

 Even though most dentists charge similar rates for the same kind of dental work, your best interests come first so we will do our best to make sure your Grant gets applied toward a treatment plan from a participating dentist that is the same cost or lower than any other quote you receive, provided the quote is based on the same kind of dental work being performed.

-How can I pay the dentist for the part of the treatment not covered by the grant?
+How can I pay for the part of the treatment not covered by the grant?

-You may pay the dentist for your portion of the treatment using any usual method of payment such as credit card, debit card, or cash.
+You can pay for your portion of the treatment using any usual method of payment such as credit card, debit card, private insurance or cash.

-You may NOT be able to use government sponsored forms of payment such as OHIP or ODSP.
+You may NOT be able to use government sponsored forms of payment such as OHIP, ODSP MediCare or Medicaid.